jacobpa/password-validator/docs/password_requirements.md

 * Do not match previously used passwords
 * Avoid dictionary words
 * May not contain full, given, or last names

+## Facebook

+* A combination of at least six numbers, letters and puncuration marks